 In 2018, after almost 3 years of learning Italian, an opportunity knocked on my door.
-I found that a company in Delhi was looking for a person who knew both impeccable English and intermediate Italian.
-Their role was to bridge the gap in their business and cultures and for someone to basically understand that.
-The company was looking for a person who understood the culture of Italy but also the language.
+I found that a company in Delhi was looking for a person who knew both impeccable English and medium level/ intermediate Italian.
+The role was to bridge the gap in the business and cultures by bringing a person who knew both languages.

 I took that job and a new world opened for me!!
-Today I’m working with another client in their Italian project which gives me the opportunity to use the language in my daily life.
+I worked there for more than a year and now I’m working with another client for their Italian project.
+This gives me the opportunity to use the language in my daily life.

-So if you are learning Italian like me here are my TIPS:
+If you are learning Italian (or any foreign language) here are some of my TIPS: